-WECC Compliance Subject Matter Experts, also known as Compliance Engineers or Compliance Auditors, exhibit the highest level of expertise in performing the Reliability Standards audit and investigation processes.
-Each Subject Matter Expert has special, in-depth knowledge of a reliability standard or area of discipline.
+WECC Subject Matter Experts exhibit the highest level of expertise in performing the Reliability Standards audit and investigation processes, as well as the violation review processes.
+Each Subject Matter Expert has special, in-depth knowledge of a Reliability Standard or area of discipline.
 This enhances the team's overall skill, knowledge, and competence.
-Each Subject Matter Expert is available to address specific entity questions regarding compliance.
+Each Subject Matter Expert is available to address specific entity questions regarding compliance and mitigation of non-compliance.